zhangwfjh/USACO/README.md

 # USACO

-Solutions to USACO problems in C++.
+Solutions to USACO problems in C++, written in STL.